-- Keeping the outdoor unit clear of dirt and debris.
+- Keeping the outdoor unit clear of dirt and debris

-- If your heat pump connects to a traditional duct system, schedule regular duct cleaning.
+- If your heat pump connects to a traditional duct system, schedule regular duct cleaning

-- Book a seasonal tune-up with your HVAC contractor.
+- Book a seasonal tune-up with your HVAC contractor

 6. The Benefits of Seasonal HVAC Maintenance

 HVAC maintenance can easily slip through the cracks.
-However, it is an important part of home maintenance and plays a big role in how efficiently the system operates and how long it will ultimately last.
+However, it is an important part of home maintenance and plays a significant role in how efficiently the system operates and how long it will ultimately last.

-7. Why It’s Important To Hire The Right HVAC Company
+7. Why It’s Important to Hire the Right HVAC Company?

 Only hire a reputable licensed HVAC contractor with trained technicians for the best results on repairs and maintenance.
 At The Cooling Company, our technicians are EPA-certified, and we offer a 12-month guarantee on our installations.
 A trained technician understands how the different components of the system work.
 They are equipped with the proper tools to correctly and safely perform installations and repairs.
 With an unlicensed contractor, you run the risk of improper installations, inadequate maintenance, and inferior parts being used.
 This can negatively affect the efficiency of the unit and shorten its lifespan.

 The Cooling Company has proudly serviced Las Vegas, Henderson, and surrounding areas for years.
 During that time, we’ve built a solid industry reputation.